Coronavirus Employees' Help

-There are three ticket types – these are the online prices for adults and kids, and the Tivoli World website says they are 20% cheaper than buying on the day:
+There are three ticket types – these are the online prices for adults and kids, and the Tivoli World website says they are up to 21% cheaper than buying on the day:

 Kids under one-metre tall and adults over 65 years go free.

 While you might be tempted to just opt for the cheapest ticket price, those who've been say it's often worth shelling out more upfront for the pricier tickets if you're planning to go on the attractions, which TripAdvisor reviewers say cost between €3 and €10 per go.

 Some parents also say they just bought basic entry and watched the kids go on the attractions (you can see a full list of what's on offer on the park's website).